rinaldyalfariszi/ra01-mbbiotek-website/README.md

 - Developed a basic routing mechanism and web component for the home page

 Wednesday, 28 January 2026
-- Learning in depth of how routing system works on website through analyzing multiple website routing system with transition in it
+- Start learning in depth of how routing system works on website through analyzing multiple website routing system with transition in it
 - Experiment with transition animation using GSAP library on the routing system

 Thursday, 29 January 2026
-- Developing routing architecture by separating it into routing engine and routing app
+- Start developing routing architecture by separating it into routing engine and routing app
 - Created this `README.md` file to log the project progress and documentation of the website app

 Friday, 30 January 2026
-- Rename the GitHub repository to `ra01-mbbiotek-website` to maintain best practice of GitHub repository naming convention and avoid potential issues
+- Renamed the GitHub repository to `ra01-mbbiotek-website` to maintain best practice of GitHub repository naming convention and avoid potential issues

 </details>